This article provides instructions to completely back-up all critical data used by the SNIP NTRIP Caster.

 To make a complete backup of all settings

-There are five ‘settings’ files you should back up periodically to save every detail plus of course all the log files that are created every day/week
+There are six key ‘settings’ files you should back up periodically to save every detail plus of course all the log files that are created every day/week

-The five key setting files are as follows, and their default install paths are also shown
+The six key setting files are as follows, and their default install paths are also shown

 This file holds all the various setting used by SNIP; note that it is placed in a ‘hidden’ folder based on the user name.
 [You can make such folders visible on your machine with the View tab of the Folders and Search Options dialog,]